graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Let {subscriptionType} be the root Subscription type in {schema}.
 - Assert: {subscriptionType} is an Object type.
 - Let {selectionSet} be the top level Selection Set in {subscription}.
-- Let {groupedFieldSet} be the result of {CollectFields(subscriptionType, selectionSet, variableValues)}.
+- Let {groupedFieldSet} be the result of running {CollectFields(subscriptionType, selectionSet, variableValues)}.
 - If {groupedFieldSet} does not have exactly one entry, raise a _request error_.
 - Let {fieldDetails} be the value of the first entry in {groupedFieldSet}.
 - Let {fieldDetail} be the first entry in {fieldDetails}.
 - Let {field} be the value for the key {field} in {fieldDetail}.
 - Let {fieldName} be the name of {field}.
 Note: This value is unaffected if an alias is used.
-- Let {argumentValues} be the result of {CoerceArgumentValues(subscriptionType, field, variableValues)}
+- Let {argumentValues} be the result of running {CoerceArgumentValues(subscriptionType, field, variableValues)}
 - Let {fieldStream} be the result of running {ResolveFieldEventStream(subscriptionType, initialValue, fieldName, argumentValues)}.